Wendy Brown-Baez

 The wind sunk to a whisper.
 Wine warmed by sun.

 We passed the bottle back and forth.
-I laughed that we had slipped away.
+We laughed that we had slipped away.

 Your eyes serious like the sea.